jingmouren/gitlab_in-silico-public_charlie/README.md

 ## Epictetus

-Epictetus is here to help you out with the investment process by reminding you that you should spend the majority of your time analyzing investments, independently of outside thoughts and events.
-It will also remind you that you should take into account unpredictable external events.
+Epictetus is here to help you out in portfolio allocation for a focused, value investing approach.

+Epictetus will remind you that you should spend the majority of your time analyzing investments and thinking about intrinsic values and different scenarios that might play out, independently of outside thoughts and events.
+Epictetus will also remind you that you should take into account unpredictable external events.
 In fact, Epictetus won't help you if you're analyzing a company for which you cannot think of at least one downside scenario.

 Note that **Epictetus can give you advice, but he cannot give you conduct**.
 If you find yourself using this tool very often by changing inputs to match your preconceived expectations, then you're probably on the wrong path.